SpadeXavier/GameOfLife/README.md

 > 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 # Logic
-Logic for game is written in LifeBoard.py and LifeEngine.py<br>
+Logic for game is written in **LifeBoard.py** and **LifeEngine.py**<br>
-LifeBoard.py -> houses logic for getting neighbors and position in board<br>
+**LifeBoard.py:** houses logic for getting neighbors and position in board<br>
-LifeEngine.py -> uses LifeBoard.py to check the four rules of Conway's game and run the simulation <br>
+**LifeEngine.py:** uses LifeBoard.py to check the four rules of Conway's game and run the simulation <br>

 # Visualization
-Visualization can be done through the terminal by running LifeEngine.py<br>
-A webpage is also provided for visualization which uses flask as the framework and sends request<br>
-to the server to obtain data from the python scripts over how the simulation should progress<br>
+A webpage is also provided for visualization which uses flask as the framework and sends request to the server to obtain data from the python scripts over how the simulation should progress<br>
+Visualization can be done through the terminal by running LifeEngine.py

 *NOTE: NO game logic is written in the javascript for the webpage; all data is requested from the python script*